cycle/docs/basic/select.md

 ```

 ## Working with SelectQuery
-If repository entity is an instance of `Cycle\ORM\Select\Repository` (default SQL repository) you are also able to get access
+If the repository entity is an instance of `Cycle\ORM\Select\Repository` (default SQL repository) you can also access
-to low level method `select` which gives you ability to compile more complex queries or pre-load related entities:
+the low level method `select`, which grants you the ability to construct more complex queries or pre-load related entities:

 ```php
 $result = $repository->select()->where('balance', '>', 1)->load('address')->fetchAll();